Tohid096/Ai-WEb-scrapper/README.md

-# 🚀 Web Scraping Project with Streamlit
+# 🚀 Web Scraping Project with Streamlit , BeautifulSoup, Selenium Web Driver

 This is a Python-based web scraping project using `Selenium`, `BeautifulSoup`, and `Streamlit`.
 The script launches a Chrome browser, loads a website, extracts the page source, and processes the data.